destacks/tc/README.md

 ## Introduction

 TC is designed to merge & sort Tailwind CSS class names in JavaScript and TypeScript.
 It's ideal for usage within JSX and TSX components.
-TC combines the use of [`clsx`](https://github.com/lukeed/clsx) and [`tailwind-merge`](https://github.com/dcastil/tailwind-merge).
+TC combines the power of [`clsx`](https://github.com/lukeed/clsx) and [`tailwind-merge`](https://github.com/dcastil/tailwind-merge).

 Key features of TC include: